kkettip/game_outcome_prediction/README.md

 ## Future work:
 1. To better predict SBU football game outcomes, a larger data set should be used to train the model.
 The training data should also not be skewed towards losses or wins.

 2. Determine which combination of athletics’ physical metrics would be best to include into the dataset for model training to predict game outcome.
 This could be accomplished by including different combinations of athletics’ physical metrics into the dataset and then evaluating the model’s performance.
-Once the metrics are determined, we can ensure that the most relevant data is collected for training the model.
+Once the metrics combination is determined, ensure that the most relevant data is collected for training the model.

 3. Predicting the number of points that would lead to a loss for the SBU football team when compared to their opponents per game.
 With this knowledge the football team can develop strategies to maximize the number of points gained per game.